-Cessation

-of planned

-respite

-breaks

-services for

-Older Adults

-and people

-with a

-Learning

-Disability

-(ASCODR4)

-This has been reviewed on twenty-eight occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+Cessation of planned respite breaks services for Older Adults and people with a Learning Disability (ASCODR4) This has been reviewed on thirty-two occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

-The latest review on week beginning 19 April 2021 notes that following ongoing work by officers the current position is that most building-based planned respite services continue to remain closed.
-Emergency respite provision has been offered, both through buildingbased services or through outreach services to an individual's home

-Officers continue working towards re-opening a centre within the County to offer respite in a Covid-secure environment when it is safe to do so.
+The latest review on week beginning 14 June 2021 notes that following ongoing work by officers the current position is that most building-based planned respite services continue to remain closed.
+Emergency respite provision is being offered, both through buildingbased services or through outreach services to an individual's home where safe and appropriate to do so.
+Officers continue working towards re-opening respite in a Covid-secure environment when it is safe to do so.
+Work is taking place to risk assess the County wide reopening of day services, however at the current time there is little change to the position and the majority of respite provision remains closed as people entering residential care provision are still required to isolate for 14 days.

-The following mitigations have been put in place since the original decision was approved, including:
+The following mitigations have been put in place since the original decision to temporarily close respite provision was approved, including: